Cook Like Czechs

 • Unsalted butter; optionally lard or sunflower oil

-• Spring onions; feel free to substitute them for regular yellow kitchen onions, young leeks, or shallots
+• Spring onions (scallion); feel free to substitute them for regular yellow kitchen onions, young leeks, or shallots

-• Whole milk; or heavy cream for more flavor.
-Ideally, milk should be lukewarm, not cold.
-If you have just taken the milk out of the fridge, warm it in a pot on the stove or briefly put it in a microwave.
-Another option is sour cream, which gives the potatoes a slightly sour taste.
+• Whole milk; or light cream if you prefer a richer flavor.
+Ideally, the milk should be lukewarm, not cold.
+If you have just taken it out of the fridge, gently warm it on the stove or in the microwave.
+You can also use sour cream instead, which will add a pleasant tang to the potatoes.

 • Salt and ground black pepper; to season